-The African continent offers a wide array of scenic landscapes and a vast wilderness area – perfect for avid hikers and trekkers.
-Hiking in Africa is one of the unique ways to experience its flora and fauna as well as witness the natural beauty of its mountains.
-While the continent is huge and has gorgeous canyons, volcanoes, gorges, and sea-side mountains ranges all over, there is one that should be on top of your list.
+The African continent offers a wide array of scenic landscapes and a vast wilderness area, perfect for avid hikers and trekkers.
+Hiking in Africa is one of the most unique ways to experience its flora and fauna as well as witness the natural beauty of its mountains.
+While the continent is huge and has gorgeous canyons, volcanoes, gorges, and sea-side mountain ranges all over, there is one that should be at the top of your list.

-Mount Kenya, the second tallest mountain in Africa after Mount Kilimanjaro, is the most famous attraction of Kenya.
-This mountain is located in equatorial Africa and stands at a spectacular height of 17,057 feet or 5,199 meters.
-This ancient dormant volcano was created near 3 million years ago after the outset of the Great Rift Valley.
-As the mountain was covered with ice for thousands of years, it resulted in eroded slopes and several valleys.
+Mount Kenya, the second tallest mountain in Africa after Mount Kilimanjaro, is the most famous attraction in Kenya.
+This mountain is located in equatorial Africa and stands at a spectacular height of 17,057 feet, or 5,199 metres.
+The Great Rift Valley outset created this ancient dormant volcano nearly 3 million years ago.
+The mountain, covered with ice for thousands of years, resulted in eroded slopes and several valleys.

-Often overlooked by the Kilimanjaro, trekkers and hikers alike are finally paying attention to the beautiful Mount Kenya and what all it has to offer.
-This glacial peak is home to dense bamboo and rainforest found on its lower slopes that are populated by species of buffalos, monkeys, and leopards.
-Mount Kenya also has various vegetation bands seen from the base of the peak, and the rare Afro-Alpine moorland and plant life at higher elevations.
+Often overlooked by Kilimanjaro, trekkers and hikers alike are finally paying attention to the beautiful Mount Kenya and all it has to offer.
+This glacial peak is home to dense bamboo and rainforest on its lower slopes, which are populated by species of buffalo, monkeys, and leopards.
+Mount Kenya also has various vegetation bands seen from the base of the peak and rare Afro-Alpine moorland and plant life at higher elevations.

 Opposed to its natural beauty, Mount Kenya is more challenging to hike, known for being extremely steep and having high altitudes.
 For a successful and rewarding hiking experience, choosing the right path is essential.
-Mount Kenya has different peaks that are best suited for casual hikers as well as professionals.
+Casual hikers as well as professionals find Mount Kenya’s different peaks best suited for them.

 Here is everything you need to know about hiking in Mount Kenya